 If injured while working a report of injury or illness must be reported within 24 hours of occurrence to your supervisor no matter how minor the job related injury or illness may seem.
 This report must be faxed immediately to Mariah Bellington at: (603) 862-1222.

 Failure to file a report or injury after five (5) days may subject the employing department to a late filing penalty fine from the NH Department of Labor up to $2,500.00.

-Once a claim has been submitted to MEMIC it will be assigned to a claim handler.
-MEMIC then has 21 days to conduct a thorough investigation and make a decision to either pay or deny the claim.
-If the injured worker is unable to work, they will have to use their accrued leave until a decision has been made.
-On all lost time claims you will be notified of this decision in writing.
-On claims for medical treatment only, you will receive a written notification if benefits are being denied.
+Lost Time (Indemnity) Claims: Pay/Deny deadline for lost time claims is 21 days from the date the workers compensation insurance company (MEMIC) is first notified of any lost time.
+Once they are notified of any lost time, MEMIC then has 21 days to conduct a thorough investigation and make a decision to either pay or deny the claim.
+If you are unable to work, you will have to use your accrued leave until a decision has been made.
+On all lost time claims you will be notified of decision in writing.

 All injuries should be filed with two (2) days of occurrences.
 The New Hampshire law states: RSA 281-A:19 "The injured worker has two (2) years from the date of injury to notify the employer of his/her injury in order to make a claim for benefits.
 In cases where an occupational illness develops gradually and an injury is not immediately recognized by the claimant, the claimant must provide a date he/she knows, or by reasonable diligence should have known, the nature of the injury and its possible relationship to the employment."

 Please remember, the insurance carrier has a responsibility to investigate each claim thoroughly to determine whether a claim is legitimately compensable.
 Therefore, to avoid any question of a claim later on, do not delay in filing a report when an injury occurs.